-Fulbright U.S. – ASEAN Visiting Scholars will travel to the United States for three to four months during the Spring of 2021, where they will carry out scholarly and professional research on priority issues to the U.S.-ASEAN relationship and ASEAN.
+Fulbright U.S. – ASEAN Visiting Scholars will travel to the United States for three to four months during the first half of 2022, where they will carry out scholarly and professional research on priority issues to the U.S.-ASEAN relationship and ASEAN.
 Projects should be selected that are regional in scope and/or have clear implications for the entire ASEAN region.

 Please note the criteria for U.S.-ASEAN scholarships – research on priority issues for the U.S.-ASEAN relationship and ASEAN, clear regional implications – differ substantially from those for bi-lateral scholarships.
 Projects considered for one may not be appropriate for the other.
-It is anticipated that a minimum of 10 qualified applicants will be selected by a U.S. – ASEAN selection committee, including one participant from each of the 10 ASEAN Member States.
+It is anticipated that a minimum of 11 qualified applicants will be selected by a U.S. – ASEAN selection committee, including one participant from each of the 10 ASEAN Member States, and two from the incoming ASEAN chair, which, for 2022, will be Cambodia.
 It is possible that additional candidates will be selected to participate in the program, pending availability of funds.

 Fulbright Visiting Scholars may apply to conduct research that supports broad ASEAN initiatives, such as support for regional economic integration, expansion of maritime cooperation, promotion of opportunities for women, and addressing transnational challenges (including regional collaboration on issues like curbing human trafficking, countering violent extremism, preventing wildlife trafficking or promoting sustainable fishing).
 Fields of study could include, but are not limited to: Education, Financial Market Integration, Food Technology, Information Sciences, Journalism, Law, Public Administration, Public/Global Health, Statistics, Trade and Investment, and Trade Facilitation.
 These programs and topics should reflect priority areas of the ASEAN Secretariat, and also be of interest and relevance to the nominating country and Commission.
 Again note that projects that are regional in scope and/or have clear implications for the entire ASEAN region are strongly preferred.